Major Support Company Platform Suffers Cybersecurity Setback

 Anyone targeted should have received an email at the time of discovery.
 Additionally, for those who have reached out, ZenDesk has encouraged contacting them at email@example.com.
 This continues the trend of hackers and malicious third parties increasingly targeting chat services and software platforms.

 This is just another target in a long list of potentially vulnerable platforms.
-Hackers are using increasingly aggressive tactics to achieve their end goals, regardless of business size.
-Primarily, this is because ransomware is an exceptionally effective method at reaping rewards with little cost to the perpetrators, along with being a difficult malware type to combat.
+Hackers use increasingly aggressive tactics to achieve their end goals, regardless of business size.
+This is primarily because ransomware is an exceptionally effective method of reaping the rewards with little cost to the perpetrators and is a problematic malware type to combat.

 ZenDesk is another warning sign that all companies must remain vigilant for the latest cyber threat.
 To learn more, you can contact us at Bytagig.